Congratulations southeast Michigan: We listened to the CDC, stayed home and managed to flatten the curve for our hospitals (take that, coronavirus!).

 Michigan Science Center

-Mi-Sci is also expected to reopen on July 10.
+Mi-Sci reopened on July 10.
 Guests should expect some hands-on experiences to be unavailable.
 Masks and social distancing are required.

 This favorite travel destination has unveiled a phased opening plan and safety protocols.
-The park will open to pass holders on July 9 and then to all guests soon after.
-Guests must schedule their app, download the mobile app, wear face coverings and have a health screening before entering the park.
+The park opened to pass holders on July 9 and then to all guests on July 11 Guests must schedule their app, download the mobile app, wear face coverings and have a health screening before entering the park.

 This post was originally published on June 5, 2020 and is updated regularly.